TempeHS/2025CT_Gabriel.C_name/README.md

 ---
 # How I Made Platforms
-To make my platforms for my platformer, I used a simple Square sprite and adjusted its Transform values to change the size and position.I changed the size of each platform to be wider and bigger so it would be easier for the players to use.
-Then, I added a Box Collider 2D so the player’s character could walk and jump on top of it which gives the platform collision and makes it solid.
+To make my platforms for my platformer, I used a simple Square sprite and adjusted its transform values to change the size and position.
+I changed the size of each platform to be wider and bigger so it would be easier for the players to use.
+Then I added a Box Collider 2D so the player’s character could walk and jump on top of it which gives the platform collision and makes it solid.

-The Sprite Renderer lets me control how the platform looks, including the color and layer order.
-I kept the Draw Mode as Simple and used the Default material since I only needed basic visuals for my game.
+The sprite renderer lets me control how the platform looks, including the color and layer order.
+I kept the draw mode as simple and used the default material since I only needed basic visuals for my game.

 <img width="321" height="686" alt="Screenshot 2025-11-06 at 2 40 45 pm" src="https://github.com/user-attachments/assets/aff9908a-4ab5-415e-a969-92547a627625" />

-My PlayerMovement script interacts with the platform using Unity’s ground check system.
+My PlayerMovement script interacts with the platform using Unity's ground check system.
 The player uses a small groundCheck object that detects when it’s touching something on the Ground layer which includes my platforms.
 When the player touches the ground, it can jump again.
 ## Wall Jump
 The wall jump works by detecting when the player’s collider touches a wall collider using Physics2D.OverlapCapsule.
 When this happens and the player presses jump, the script directly changes the Rigidbody2D’s velocity, giving it an instant push away from the wall and a boost upward.